 As a former teacher of English and Drama, and a college library manager, my first published books were non-fiction guides aimed at people working in education.
 I wrote three titles for Continuum International Publishing Group, (two of which have been translated into Portuguese and Malay and sold internationally) and I worked as a technical editor with Wiley Publishing and Bloomsbury Academic.
 I now teach from home while writing and editing in my spare time.

 My debut fiction collection of short horror and speculative fiction stories, Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange, was a bucket-list passion project, and the first time I had released my short fiction.
-It was independently published by Wild Wood Books in March 2019 and was nominated for a Sir Julius Vogel award for Best Collected Work.
+It was independently published by Wild Wood Books in March 2019 and was shortlisted for a Sir Julius Vogel award for Best Collected Work.

 Outside of writing, I have organised a number of charity fundraisers, including two Can’t Stop the Serenity events supporting Equality Now in 2008 and 2014.
 I enjoy making my own art and jewellery and creating costumes and props for cosplay projects, and I love dressing up to help support a good cause.

 If you have any thoughts, feedback or just want to say “hello” you can send me a message here.